waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Next target: Kimono Girl 3 at (6, 2).
 - Zuki (Umbreon): Defeated (Turn #4845).
 - Sayo (Espeon): Battling (Turn #4849).
 - Turn #4851: Calcifer switched in.
 Espeon used Sand-Attack.
-Calcifer's accuracy fell.
-Using Headbutt.
+- Turn #4853: Calcifer used Headbutt (Hit).
+Espeon used Confusion.
+Calcifer at 50/76 HP.
+- Turn #4854: Using Headbutt again.
+Espeon HP is low.